 Caroline is the Park People Development Lead for Montreal.
-Caroline brings a deep knowledge of Montreal’s professional, municipal and community networks as well as over ten years of multi-disciplinary urban design experience to the Park People team.
+Landscape architect and member of the AAPQ, Caroline brings a deep knowledge of Montreal’s professional, municipal and community networks as well as over ten years of multi-disciplinary urban design experience to the Park People team.
 She was the development coordinator for the Champ des Possibles for 5 years.
 Caroline graduated with a Bachelor’s degree in Environmental Design from the University of Quebec in Montreal and a Master’s degree in Landscape Architecture from the Université de Montréal.

 Mash is the Program Coordinator for Park People in BC.
 She graduated in 2016 with her BSc in Ecological Restoration and a Diploma of Technology in Fish, Wildlife, and Recreation from BCIT.
 She has a passion for bringing nature and people together in a way that is sustainable for the long term.
 Before starting her role at Park People, she worked as a park patroller for the Metro Vancouver Regional District, educating visitors on the trails about the local wildlife.